aog05/Raylib-and-Flecs-Template/README.md

 **4. Raylib and Flecs libraries**

-Download this zip file ([Windows Raylib Library](https://github.com/user-attachments/files/17962559/raylibdll.lib.zip)) and unzip it once it's downloaded.
+Download this zip file ([Raylib for x32](https://github.com/user-attachments/files/18310969/raylibdll.zip) or [Raylib for x64](https://github.com/user-attachments/files/18310976/raylibdll.zip)) and unzip it once it's downloaded.

 Open "File Explorer" and go to C:\Users\*you*\bake\lib and put this raylib library in it.